 The risk engine constantly adapts to the user’s sign-in behavior based on various factors like network, geographic location, device fingerprint, and time of access to calculate a risk score for every login attempt.

 If a user always logs in from the same network and location, with the same device, at the same time, for example, the risk score will likely be low.
 In this case, they may not need to be prompted with a password request at all.
-But if something seems off — for instance, if an account is trying to log in from a new location or device — the user may be prompted with a request for a password and OTP.
+But if something seems off — for instance, if an account is trying to log in from a new location or device — the user may be prompted with a request for a password and one-time password (OTP).

 As a result, end users enjoy a minimal path of resistance to access their apps, while admins can rest assured that corporate data stays secure.